SDU-eScience/Type3-Docs/src/intro/ssh-login.rst

 In order to log in from a different computer, you need to copy the public SSH key stored on that computer to your user account on the cluster.

-First, log in to the the cluster:
+First, log in to the cluster:

 .. code-block:: console